AlexandraEL9/MS2-seize-the-day/README.md

 | VT-01        | HTML: code adheres to standards and best practices when run through the validator               |   Code passes through the validator with no errors        |           Pass                    |[W3C Markup Validator index.html](https://validator.w3.org/nu/#textarea) - ![Results](/docs/testing/w3c-index.html-validator.png)<br>-validator passed index.html with only one warning, however, this particular h2 is populated by javaScript to ensure the correct date is displayed.<br>[W3C Markup Validator index.html](https://validator.w3.org/nu/#textarea) - ![Results](/docs/testing/w3c-error.html-validator.png)<br>-validator passed error.html no errors or warnings.
 | VT-02        | CSS: code adheres to standards and best practices when run through the validator               | Code passes through the validator with no errors           |  Pass                             |[W3C Markup Validator index.html](https://jigsaw.w3.org/css-validator/#validate_by_input) - ![Results](/docs/testing/w3c-styles.css-validator.png)<br>-validator passed styles.css with no errors or warnings.<br>[W3C Markup Validator index.html](https://jigsaw.w3.org/css-validator/#validate_by_input) - ![Results](/docs/testing/w3c-error.css-validator.png)<br>-validator passed styles.css with no errors or warnings.
 | VT-03        | JavaScript: code adheres to standards and best practices when run through the validator<br>              |   Code passes through the validator with no errors        |          Pass                     |[jshint Markup Validator script.js](https://jshint.com/) - ![Results](/docs/testing/jshint-script.js-validator.png)<br>-validator passed styles.css with no errors or warnings.<br>[jshint Markup Validator error.js](https://jshint.com/) - ![Results](/docs/testing/jshint-error.js-validator.png)<br>-validator passed styles.css with no errors or warnings.

-# A Word on Automated testing
-- **Automated Testing**: Automated testing is the use of software tools and scripts to execute pre-defined test cases on a software application without manual intervention.
-It aims to verify that the application functions correctly and meets specified requirements.
-Automated testing can significantly speed up the testing process, improve accuracy by eliminating human error, and allow for more frequent and thorough testing, especially for repetitive tasks and regression tests.
-This approach is especially useful in continuous integration and continuous deployment (CI/CD) pipelines, ensuring that new code changes do not introduce defects.
-- **Possible Uses in this project**:
--
--

 ### Testing User Stories from User Experience (UX) Section